Learner0x5a/Learner0x5a/README.md

 <tr>
 <td>

-I have studied Material Science and Engineering in Tsinghua University and transferred to Electronic Engineering as a PhD student.
+I have studied Material Science and Engineering in Tsinghua University and changed majors to Communication and Information Engineering as a PhD student.

 Currently I'm working on fuzzing and program analysis in NISL, Tsinghua University.

-My interests include quantum phisics, molecular dynamics, philosophy.
+My interests include quantum phisics, molecular dynamics and philosophy.

 You can reach me by [zhuwy19@mails.tsinghua.edu.cn](mailto:zhuwy19@mails.tsinghua.edu.cn).